Frequently asked questions

 - Metadata about assets, such as, the asset description, tags, and comments or reviews.

-Do I need to upgrade IBM Cloud Object Storage when I upgrade Watson apps?
+Do I need to upgrade IBM Cloud Object Storage when I upgrade Watson services?

 You must upgrade your IBM Cloud Object Storage instance only when you run out of storage space.
-Watson apps can use either IBM Cloud Object Storage plan and you can upgrade any Watson app or your IBM Cloud Object Storage service independently.
+Watson services can use either IBM Cloud Object Storage plan and you can upgrade any Watson service or your IBM Cloud Object Storage service independently.

 Watson Knowledge Catalog